davin12345678910/WebDevCP3/README.md

-This is my third web dev project where i create an interactive pokemon battle simulator using the pokeAPI!
+This is my third web dev project where i create an interactive pokemon battle simulator using the pokeAPI.